shawnbot/aight/README.md

 # It's Aight
-Aight is a collection of shims and polyfills that get IE8 up to speed with a bare minimul of HTML5 compatibility, providing all of the interfaces necessary to do HTML-only DOM manipulation with d3.js (and other libraries that rely on those interfaces).
+Aight is a collection of shims and polyfills that get IE8 up to speed with a bare minimum of HTML5 compatibility, providing all of the interfaces necessary to do HTML-only DOM manipulation with d3.js (and other libraries that rely on those interfaces).
 It includes: